Lofts

 • Deeded Garage Parking

-Each residence includes one or two deeded garage spaces, depending on the original unit sale.
+Each residence includes one or two assigned garage spaces, depending on the original unit configuration.

 • Additional Parking (Limited Availability)